January 8, 2021: Curling cancelled

-Click to download the club's Return to Curling Plan, which contains all the safety protocols, game modifications and other changes for the 2020-21 season.
+Click to download the club's most recent Return to Curling Plan, which contains all the safety protocols, game modifications and other changes for the 2020-21 season.
 Please take the time to read through the plan so you know what to expect and so we can all work together to keep safe and keep curling.

 In addition, please pay attention to all posters, signs and distancing markers at the club.

 Our plan follows the Return to Curling Guidelines released and regularly updated by Curl BC.
 You can find the Curl BC guidelines and other COVID-19 resources at: www.curlbc.ca/resources/covid-19-resources/